 IMAP Mailboxes Path:

-Quick Tip: It is possible that while configuring the settings for storage was customized.
-If you are unable to find the Eudora data files, you can search for “eudora.ini” file.
-The directory which comprises this file must be Eudora data directory.
+Quick Tip: In Eudora, it is possible to customize the data storage location while configuring the settings of the application.
+So, if in case, you are unable to find the Eudora data files, you can search for “eudora.ini” to get the data files.
+The directory which comprises this file must be the Eudora data directory.

-Directories: Nested mail directories are created by Eudora so as to organize mailboxes. .fol extension is used to save the directories for POP accounts for e.g. it is possible that one or even more mailboxes are nested to such type of directory.
-There is no such extension (.fol) for IMAP accounts.
+Directories: Nested mail directories are created by Eudora to organize mailboxes. .fol extension is used to save the directories for POP accounts.
+One or more mailboxes may be nested to such type of directory.
+No such extension (.fol) there for IMAP accounts.

-Nicknames: Email address and related nicknames are stored in a file named “nndbase”.
-Being a part of Eudora address book, it is available in the top Eudora directory and can also be found in a “Nickname” subdirectory.
-Outbox messages might show nicknames without the email id in “To” field.
+Nicknames: Email address of users and related nicknames are stored in the folder named “nndbase”.
+Being a part of the Eudora address book, it is available in the top Eudora directory that can also be found in a “Nickname” subdirectory.
+Outbox messages might show nicknames without the email ID in “To” field.

 Attachments: Email attachments are stored in separate “attach” directory.
-POP accounts have one “attach” directory in top level.
-IMAP accounts also have “attach” directory nested in associated mailbox directory.
-Eudora application marks the related messages with an associated path to attachment file’s location.
-While examining the contents, this point must be noted.
+POP accounts have one “attach” directory at the top level.
+IMAP accounts have “attach” directory nested in associated mailbox directory.
+In the Eudora application, email messages are marked with the path of the location of its associated attachment file.

-Embedded Files: These files include images which are part of messages and are available within message.
-All the files are stored in “embedded” directory which comes under top level Eudora directory.
+Embedded Files: These files include images that are part of messages and available within the message.
+All of these files are stored in the “embedded” folder which belongs to top-level Eudora directory.

-Note: While investigation, only storage files are not important it is also important to analyze other directory or setting files so as to interrogate what type of settings were applied by user in his Eudora application.
-This also helps to trace out deleted data or re-create the files for its examination through various other tools.
+Note: While investigation, only storage files are not important, it is also important to analyze other directory or setting files to interrogate the settings which were applied by the user in his Eudora application.
+It also helps to trace out the deleted data or re-create files for its examination through various other tools.

-It is not necessary that investigators will always get time to recreate the Eudora environment copying the storage and setting files in other machine.
-In such urgent needs it is better to examine the available setting and storage files.
-Below section will enlighten forensic significance of other Eudora email application setting files.
+There is a possibility that the investigator does not get enough time to recreate the Eudora environment by copying the storage and setting files in other machines.
+In such urgent needs, it is better to examine the available settings and storage files.
+The below section will enlighten the forensic significance of other Eudora email application setting files.

-Secure Sockets (SSL) security protocol is supported by Eudora for transferring information and is available for Paid and Sponsored Eudora modes only.
+Secure Sockets (SSL) – This security protocol is supported by Eudora for transferring information and available in Paid and Sponsored Eudora modes only.

-Secure Sockets While Sending/Receiving: Required STARTTLS – (Windows), Required (TLS) – Mac.
-Eudora has improved handling of SSL (Secure Socket Layers) and it allows authenticating the server to send/receive emails.
+Secure Sockets while Sending/Receiving: It requires STARTTLS forWindows, and TLS for Mac to secure the sockets.
+Eudora has improved the handling of SSL (Secure Socket Layers).
+It also allows authenticating the server while sending or receiving emails.

-To initiate a detailed analysis on Eudora application, it is necessary to know where to start from.
-Availability of storage and setting files can resolve many tasks pertaining Eudora investigation.
-To perform thorough Eudora email forensics in bulk, professional applications like data recovery software, MailXaminer, etc. are authentic ways.
-Such tools represents the emails in organized pattern; which makes it easy for investigators to carve necessary artifacts from the collected artifacts.
+To initiate a detailed analysis of the Eudora application, it is necessary to know where to start.
+The availability of storage and setting files can resolve many tasks pertaining to Eudora’s investigation.
+To perform thorough Eudora mailbox forensic analysis in bulk, professional applications like MailXaminer Email Forensics Software. are authentic ways.
+Such tools represent the emails in an organized pattern which makes it easy for investigators to carve out necessary artifacts from the collected artifacts.